-Increasingly, everyone, including doctors, is living in a mobile world.
+Everyone, including doctors, is living in a mobile world.

-However, only 15% of mHealth apps are even marketed to doctors, so how do you sift through all the patient and fitness-centered apps to find ones that may actually be helpful in a clinical setting?
+With all this innovation, how do you sift through all the patient and fitness-centered apps to find ones that may actually be helpful in a clinical setting?

-Users must log into PEPID the first time they use it on their phones, but never again after that.
-PEPID automatically uploads all notes to the cloud.
 Symptom Checker helps you diagnose faster by suggesting possible ailments based on your patient’s symptoms, physical exam findings, and lab results.
-A filtered checker alerts you to possible multidrug interactions, all on one page, and offers dosing suggestions.
+A filtered checker alerts you to possible multi-drug interactions, all on one page, and offers dosing suggestions.